-Both coatings are strong and non-reactive making it virtually impossible for food to stick.
+Both coatings are durable and non-reactive, making it virtually impossible for food to stick.

 Are you confused about the difference between Teflon and PTFE?
 Before we go any further, let’s clear the air.

-PTFE, which is short for Polytetrafluoroethylene, is the chemical name and Teflon is the branded name which is trademarked by the chemical company that invented the substance in the 1930s.
+PTFE, which is short for Polytetrafluoroethylene, is the chemical name, and Teflon is the branded name trademarked by the chemical company that invented the substance in the 1930s.

 In other words, Teflon and PTFE are the same thing.